CaringalML/ESEEDS-An-Automated-Agricultural-Seed-Vending-Machine/README.md

 This project was developed between 2020 and 2021.

-# Vending Machine Management System

 ## Screenshots Documentation

-This document displays all screenshots of the Vending Machine Management System application.
+This document displays all screenshots of the Project.

 ## Dashboard & Administration